 Oven features – These include things like shelving design or temperature controllers.
 Will you need to ramp up and hold your temperature, or will your application require multiple temperatures are met and held during a cycle?

 Reputable dealer – Really, you should consider the reputation of your seller within the industry.
 Sure, you can make a quick purchase on eBay, but you may be missing out on key product information by not speaking with an experienced distributor who understands your needs and knows which questions to ask to help you find the oven that’s the best fit.

 At EPS, our sales team have unmatched knowledge and industry expertise that can help guide you and ensure your purchase meets your needs exactly.
 EPS carries a large selection of high quality SHEL LAB lab ovens and Cascade TEK lab ovens to choose from.
-Visit our Products page for information about specific lab oven products.
+Visit our product pages for information about specific lab oven products.